NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 ## Emissions For Each Energy Source

-The United States's power supply consists of some combination of Coal, Petroleum, Natural Gas, Other Gases, Other (various combustion based methods), Solar, Wind, Hydroelectric, Geothermal, and Biomass.
+The United States' power supply consists of some combination of Coal, Petroleum, Natural Gas, Other Gases, Other (various combustion based methods), Solar, Wind, Hydroelectric, Geothermal, and Biomass.

 | Energy Source  | Emissions (lbs CO2/kWh) | Explanation                                                                                                                   |
 |---------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------|